Should I worry if a financial website address doesn’t start with https?

 Any ideas?

-—Alan Caswell, Seattle
+— Alan Caswell, Seattle

-A. My guess is that someone is sending spam using your email address as the supposed point of origin.
+A: My guess is that someone is sending spam using your email address as the supposed point of origin.
 Since the only times this happens is when you send a message to one particular person, I’m figuring the spammer’s malware is on your neighbor’s computer.
 Why isn’t the spammer using other senders’ email addresses?
 I’ve got no answer for that one.

 Anyway, since it sounds like you’ve got good communication with your neighbor, I’d suggest that he or she run a malware scan.

-Q. I have a dated HP-Compaq PC.
+Q: I have a dated HP-Compaq PC.
 I have used it for a few months (bought used) but one issue has come up.
 I use juno.com for email.
 Quite often, when using the Juno link for email, if the machine sits for even a little time, I’ll get a notice saying juno.com is “not responding.”
 I have to do shut down and restart to get the link to respond.

-—Diane Murdock
+— Diane Murdock

-A. I suggest you first try Juno’s automated connectivity troubleshooter.
+A: I suggest you first try Juno’s automated connectivity troubleshooter.
 You can download it at: http://help.juno.com/support/survey/cw.html?tracking=web.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.